ReWittmann/blockSQP2/blockSQP/README.md

-blockSQP 2 -- Condensing, convexification strategies, scaling heuristics,
+blockSQP 2 -- Condensing, convexification strategies, scaling heuristics and more
-              refactorings and more for the blockSQP solver by Dennis Janka.
+	      for blockSQP, the nonlinear programming solver by Dennis Janka.
 Copyright (c) 2023-2025 Reinhold Wittmann <reinhold.wittmann@ovgu.de>

 The original license (zlib license) is preserved.